GEO & AI Search

 AI Summary

-There’s no single right answer, but there is a clear framework for choosing.
-This post lays it out, including honest pros and cons of each path.
+There is no single right answer, but there is a clear framework for choosing.
+This post lays it out, including honest cost comparisons, the tradeoffs on control and risk for each path, and the decision tree we use with every new inquiry at OrganikPI.

 The three paths

-Path 1: Fully DIY (tools + in-house team)
+Path 1: Fully DIY (tools plus in-house team)

 Path 3: Fully managed (GEO agency)

 Agency owns strategy, execution, and reporting.
-Fastest to value, highest cost.
-Best when you don’t have GEO competency in-house and need outcomes in 90 days.
+Fastest to value, highest direct cost.
+Best when you do not have GEO competency in-house and need measurable citation movement in 90 days.
+Boutique agencies typically deliver 4-8 citation-worthy assets per month plus tracking and strategy for $5,000-$8,000/mo.
+Full-service shops run $10,000-$30,000+ for multi-channel, multi-engine programmes.

 When to go DIY